seantauber/seantauber/README.md

 - [ixartz/Next-js-Boilerplate](https://github.com/ixartz/Next-js-Boilerplate) - 🚀🎉📚 Boilerplate and Starter for Next.js 15 with App Router and Page Router support, Tailwind CSS 4 and TypeScript ⚡️ Made with developer experience first.
 - [musistudio/claude-code-router](https://github.com/musistudio/claude-code-router) - Use Claude Code as the foundation for coding infrastructure, allowing you to decide how to interact with the model while enjoying updates from Anthropic.
 - [Pimzino/claude-code-spec-workflow](https://github.com/Pimzino/claude-code-spec-workflow) - Automated workflows for Claude Code.
-Features spec-driven development for new features (Requirements → Design → Tasks → Implementation) and streamlined bug fix workflow for quick issue resolution (Report → Analyze → Fix → Verify).
+Features spec-driven development for new features (Requirements → Design → Tasks → Implementation) and streamlined bug fix workflow for quick issue resolution.
 - [ag-ui-protocol/ag-ui](https://github.com/ag-ui-protocol/ag-ui) - AG-UI: the Agent-User Interaction Protocol.
 Bring Agents into Frontend Applications.

 ## Video and Audio